 .5 to 1 unit

-Introduction to the geochemical, physical hydrological, and biological properties of water systems at the level of a watershed.
-This course applies principles of surface hydrology, aquatic, ecology, redox and acid-base chemistry, field sampling, and experimental design.
-Includes a significant laboratory component involving GIS and the analysis of samples collected in the field.
+Introduction to the geochemcial, physical hydrological, and biological properties of water systems at the level of a watershed.
+Applies principles of surface hydrology, aquatic, ecology, redox and acid-base chemistry, field sampling and experimental design.
+Includes a significant field and laboratory component.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.

-Prerequisite: Environmental Science 212 and Environmental Science 228 (or equilavent) and Geology 140 (or Geology 130), and Biology 208 or Environmental Science 209 required.
+Prerequisite: Environmental Science 212 and Environmental Science 228 (or equivalent) and Geology 140 (or Geology 130), and Biology 208 or Environmental Science 209 required.

 Focuses on strategies used for the management of humankind's interaction with, and impact upon, the environment.
 Case studies will allow students to analyze and apply the precautionary principle, environmental assessment, environmental management systems, and planning as strategies of environmental management.

-Provides an introduction to ecological economics (an interdisciplinary approach to understanding and managing the ecology and economics of our world) and extends concepts of sustainability.
-It reviews options for economically efficient allocation of resources that also protect the stock of natural capital over time and space.
-It investigates the application of tools of analysis to a regional management problem in the American West.
-It includes fieldwork and may involve additional expense.
-(Counts as one unit of Social Science credit, but not as a natural science credit.)
+Provides an introduction to ecological economics (an interdisciplinary approach to understanding and managing the ecology and economics of our world) and introduces/extends students understanding of sustainability (meeting the needs of the present without compromising the ability of future generations to meet their own needs).
+It reviews options for economically efficient allocation of resources that also protect the stock of natural capital over spatial and temporal space; and investigates the application of tools of analysis and solutions to a regional management problem in the American West.
+It includes fieldwork and may involve additional expense $$$.
+Students may choose to take this course for credit either in Economics (EC 341) or Environmental Studies (EV 341) if they meet the necessary prerequisite in either department/program.
+(Fulfills one unit of the divisional requirement in the Social Sciences but not in the Natural Sciences.)
+May also count as a course within the Macroeconomics/International Theme

 Forces shaping public policies and decisions; internal politics of the national bureaucracy, the Presidency and Congress.
 Applies theories of policymaking to such cases as the environment, race and military affairs.
 (Counts as one unit of Social Science credit, but not as a natural science credit.)